razxr-dev/razxr-dev/README.md

 ### Hi, I'm Nico - aka razxr

 ## I'm a passionate developer
-- 📌 Newly founded a German coding community
-- 🔨 Currently working on a alt:V Framework
+- 🔨 Currently working on a RageMP-Server
-- 🔱 Projectlead of ReactV (alt:V Multiplayer)

 ### Languages and tools: